Sp0ngeman/SE-Project/README.md

 # Term 3 Software — Django ML Starter

-This is a **starter pack** for your Django project.
-Use it with the class instructions.

 ## Quick Start

 1) Create & activate a virtual env, install deps